AIS-Bonn/temporal_latticenet/README.md

 ```
 core: hdpi: false          #can be turned on an off to accomodate high DPI displays.
 If the text and fonts in the visualizer are too big, set this option to false
 train: with_viewer: false  #setting to true will start a visualizer which displays the currently segmented point cloud and the difference to the ground truth
+train: with_wandb: false   #setting to true will log loss, IoU and gradients to wandb (https://wandb.ai)
 ```
 <br/><br/>
 If training is performed with the viewer enabled, you should see something like this: